Badger Hair Shaving Brushes: A Cut Above

 Let's talk brushes!
 In all the thousands of shaving "essentials", one product that you clearly don’t want to do without is a good shaving brush.
 Whether you continue to delve deeply into the wet shaving world or go back to your favorite cartridge razor, a good shaving brush can still be your best friend.

 Brushes are a tool for creating a lather, applying it to your face, and exfoliating/lifting your facial hair.
-To that end, many brushes can fit the bill – from synthetic, boar, horse, or badger.
-However, there is general agreement that your badger brushes produce the best results in these categories.
+To that end, many shaving brushes can fit the bill – from synthetic, boar, horse, or badger.
+However, there is general agreement that your badger shaving brushes produce the best results in all these categories.

 Badger Hair: Pros